What is Resilience?

 Organisational resilience has been defined as “the ability of an organization to anticipate, prepare for, and respond and adapt to everything from minor everyday events to acute shocks and chronic or incremental changes”.
 (British Standard 65000: 2014 Guidance on organizational resilience).

 For example, the Covid-19 health pandemic is impacting significantly upon many aspects of routine business for many organisations, including charities.
 This is taking many different forms, such as changes in legislation and statutory regulations, reduced available funding, staff sickness, reduced input by volunteers, or having to implement different working practices.
 Such changes can also create associated unplanned for threats, risks, and potential vulnerabilities for your charity which need to be considered.
-For instance, how to mitigate additional cyber security risks, or manage staff well-being remotely with the associated legal and insurance implications of lone/home working.
-These all require you as an organisation to be adaptive and innovative in your planning and responses in order to continue operating effectively or, in some instances, to even survive in the current challenging and uncertain context.
+For instance, how to mitigate additional cyber security risks with accompanying data breach vulnerabilities, or manage staff well-being remotely with the associated legal and insurance implications of lone/home working.

 The R4C Resilience Journey

 Though we consider compliance related issues as part of your audit, increased compliance is not our primary destination; rather, it is only one of the stepping-stones on your journey towards increased organisational resilience.
 We are concerned also with identifying other forms of potential threat, risk, and vulnerability which could impact significantly upon your charitable objectives and operations if not addressed.
 These include identifying the relationship between different areas of risk and compliance which may not be immediately apparent, but which may nonetheless create important vulnerabilities for your organisation if not addressed.

 Common Charitable Threats, Risks, and Vulnerabilities